AlvinLindfors/earth-minecraft/README.md

   /trigger shop
 ```

-When someone is in the shop they can of course not be killed.
+When someone is in the shop they can not be killed.

 ## Commands